bananers/tapeworm-bot/README.md

 1. `gcloud components install cloud-datastore-emulator`
 2. `gcloud components install beta`
+3. `gcloud config set project random-name` You need to do this if you don't have an existing project
-3. `gcloud beta emulators datastore start`
+4. `gcloud beta emulators datastore start`

 You'll then need to expose the environment variables to get the library to talk to the local datastore.